enkidevs/curriculum/security/securing-unix-the-osi-model/securing-the-network-layer.md

 - Use of a physical firewall
 - Using managed switches prevent topographical loops
-- Locks and secure enclosuresx
+- Locks and secure enclosures
 - Encrypted password exchange and storage